jimbuck/event-swarm/README.md

 ## Features:
  - Built on [airswarm][1].
- - Channels allow for multiple concurrent swarms to exist on the same network.
+ - Channels allow for multiple swarms to exist on the same network.
  - Built-in events for connection and disconnection.
  - Broadcast events or send events to specific peers.